 WORKSHOP GOALS & APPROACH

-This workshop -- funded by the NSF under the Responsible Design, Development & Deployment of Technology (ReDDDoT) program and in partnership with Mozilla -- brings together researchers, practitioners, policymakers, and community leaders to explore what responsible openness in AI means and how it can be realized and sustained.
-The overarching goal is to co-create a shared vision for “responsible” openness in AI – with a focus on open source foundation models – and chart a research roadmap towards that vision.
+This workshop -- funded by the NSF under the Responsible Design, Development & Deployment of Technology (ReDDDoT) program and in partnership with Mozilla -- was held in August 2025 and brought together researchers, practitioners, policymakers, and community leaders to explore what responsible openness in AI means and how it can be realized and sustained.
+The overarching goal was to co-create a shared vision for “responsible” openness in AI – with a focus on open source foundation models – and chart a research roadmap towards that vision.